SheensonSV/shop/readme.txt

-This is a test for backend's api application.
+This is a test.

-Now it starts, but it seems to be a some problem with generating serial ID numbers for records in MongoDB.
+Backend's api application.

-Need to think how to solve it.
+used swagger and mongodb.

-Maybe it needs another id which will have a serial long number.
+Working with MongoDB in that realisation has some solution to have sequence of Ids in long range.

-And primary Id will generated automatically by mongoDB.
+Every record has an another field named long_id.
+That field used to be instead of _id which is a String unique field.